 BICYCLE - Make one poster with a picture of you wearing your bicycle helmet.
 It can be a photograph or a picture you have drawn.

-Cake Decorating - Frost a two to four inch sugar cookie using prepared frosting and decorate with sprinkles.
+Cake Decorating - Frost a two to four inch sugar cookie using prepared or homemade frosting and decorate with sprinkles.
 Place the decorated cookie on a paper plate and cover with plastic.
 You do not need to make your cookie.

 CRAFTS - Make and exhibit one article from the area of needlework, latchwork, candle-making, fine arts, etc. If drawing a picture or making a collage, either draw or make on 14”x22” poster board, or mount on this type of poster board.